Rosalie Woodruff MP | Greens Justice spokesperson

-Last week the Attorney-General confirmed the government's intentions to phase out suspended sentences and replace them with alternatives, despite concerns from key stakeholders including the Law Society.
+Last week the Liberals confirmed their intention to phase out suspended sentences and replace them with alternatives, despite serious stakeholder concerns, including from the Law Society of Tasmania.